nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 The `TaskListPanel` component,`EventlistPanel`component and `FloatingTaskListPanel` component display `TaskCard` objects in listviews

-The `TaskCard` component associates with each task in observablelist, containing all attributes of the task, with images loaded on attributes like priority, exsitence of description
+The `TaskCard` component associates with each task in the observablelist, containing all attributes of the task, with images loaded on attributes like priority, existence  of description

 ### 3.4 Logic Component